 Cake pops!
-I had so much cake leftover from the last cakes I made that I decided to catch up with the times (in 2010) and make some cake pops.
+I had so much cake leftover from the last cakes I made that I decided to catch up with the times (in 2010) and make some vegan cake pops.

 The recipe is pretty simple and not really an exact science.
-Combine crumbled up cake with just enough frosting to hold it together.
+You basically combine crumbled up cake with just enough frosting to hold it together.
 I’ve also seen cream cheese, vanilla extract, or other flavor extracts added to the cake.
 I had a bowl of chocolate and vanilla cake that took just a few spoonfuls of frosting (less is more: you don’t want to bite into a ball of frosting!) to keep the cake from crumbling.

-When the cake pops are frozen, dip each one in the chocolate, return to the baking sheet (or stick in a block of styrofoam or florist's foam if you want them perfectly round).
+- When the cake pops are frozen, dip each one in the chocolate, return to the baking sheet (or stick in a block of styrofoam or florist's foam if you want them perfectly round).

 I wanted to have some fun shooting photos of these cake pops, so I decided to make a whimsical, glittery chocolate solar system!